Jean Conochie: Career

 Conochie took up her appointment in 1946 and had a successful career in librarianship at the Council for Scientific and Industrial Research (CSIR), which was later renamed as the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 She worked in CSIRO all her working life, which made her earn an international reputation as a serials cataloguer and bibliographer.

 She was responsible for cataloguing standards for the CSIRO library network, and for the ongoing compilation of the CSIRO union catalogue.
 She was an active member of the Library Association of Australia, she represented the Association at overseas conferences and in 1967, was accorded the Fellow of the Association.
 Conochie became a member of the Board of Examiners from 1966 to 1972.

 Conochie was an active member of the Australian Advisory Committee on Bibliographical Services (AACOBS) and a member of its Working Party on Bibliography from 1974 to 1983.
 She was a member of the judging panel for selecting award-winning indexes and indexers.

-Conochie retired and was honoured by CSIRO because of her achievements.
-She was honoured with a splendid retirement dinner.
+Conochie retired and was recognised by CSIRO because of her achievements.